 - Civic networking: The issue forums serve as a welcoming “public square” for people to come together in community, to learn from each other and other resources, and to use bottom-up web tools to harness the power of networking to organize in pursuit of constructive community change.
 The tools are designed to ensure 1) easy access by less-than-expert Web users and 2) a welcoming space in keeping with the value proposition of respect and trustworthiness.
 In addition, the platform opens community space for each school and other public community organizations.
 It also offers space for, or links to sites for, freecycling, resource swaps, time banks, and other activities through which people help each other to enrich their community.

 - Viral Tools: Every page offers readers an array of easy ways to invite others to read an article or to invite them to join an issue forum discussion or otherwise engage.
 Such “viral” tools are built to engage news co-ops’ audiences in a trustworthy way — many new readers will arrive because someone they know has invited them.

 - Back office: The platform includes a reader/membership database with a reputation-tracking algorithm that, among other things, alerts the editors to the members who add the most value to the site.
 It processes online membership payments and renewals, create reports for each affiliated site, and allows Banyan to analyze data from all affiliated sites to determine norms and to pinpoint successful practices that can be shared with all affiliates.

-- Membership marketing: The software uses nearly frictionless techniques to help readers understand the value of their news co-op’s community to their lives — and to make it painless for them to act on their understanding by signing on as paying members.
+- Membership marketing: The software uses nearly frictionless techniques to help readers understand the value their news co-op’s community brings to their lives — and to make it painless for them to act on their understanding by signing on as paying members.
 It tracks and analyzes reader behavior to detect signals that the time is ripe to make special membership offers, and automates offer-presentation accordingly.
 Further, it helps enrich membership relationships in ways that maximize renewals.